-He steals almost every scene in the hit TV series he stars in, and now Game of Thrones Peter Dinklage is using his star power to draw attention to a cause he holds dear: animal rights.
+He stole almost every scene in the hit TV series he starred in.
+And now Game of Thrones Peter Dinklage is using his celeb power to draw attention to a cause he holds dear: animal rights.

-A vegetarian for almost 20 years, Dinklage is the newest spokesperson for Farm Sanctuary’s annual Walk for Farm Animals.
-The animal loving actor said he got involved because “animals used for food are treated like unfeeling machinery.”
+A vegetarian since he was 16 years old, Dinklage is the newest spokesperson for Farm Sanctuary’s annual Walk for Farm Animals.
+The animal loving actor said he got involved because: “animals used for food are treated like unfeeling machinery.”
 He’s also pressuring US cosmetic companies to stop testing on animals, which he has called ‘barbaric’.

 14. Pharrell Williams

 The multitalented, multitasking musician/designer/producer/entrepreneur/ became Creative Director of Bionic Yarn in 2009.
-The ‘yarn’ is based on plastic pollution salvaged from the oceans and recycled into textiles, and the concept is part of the Vortex Project, an initiative by Parley for the Oceans in collaboration with the Sea Shepherd Conservation Society to help rid the oceans of plastic and put it to good use.
+The ‘yarn’ is based on plastic pollution salvaged from the oceans and recycled into textiles.
+The concept is part of the Vortex Project, an initiative by Parley for the Oceans in collaboration with the Sea Shepherd Conservation Society to help rid the oceans of plastic and put it to good use.